hongckh/cold-cli/README.md

 ## Start CLI

-- type `coldx` in the command line after installation of the cli package
+- Type `coldx` in the command line after installation of the cli package

 ```sh
 coldx